hsule/IoTwatch/README.md

 # IoTwatch

-change each filename to `IoTWatch` before build
+`IoTWatch` file is the latest version